 When it comes to the design, the HP looks fairly good.
 It is about the size of a notebook and therefore, fits comfortably into most of the sling bags.
 So, you wouldn’t need to invest in a laptop bag.

 However, that’s just about where the vital form factor of the laptop ends.
 The moment I picked it up, I was surprised to find out that the plastic felt cheap in my hands.
-To claim that this is a budget laptop is futile because most similar priced non-metal models in the market have a premium soft touch plastic.
+To claim that this is a small budget laptop is futile because most similar priced non-metal models in the market have a premium soft touch plastic.

 Since my work usually entails a lot of running about, I was expecting a laptop which is durable and thus, able to match up to my hectic schedule.
 After having carried it along with me for around a month or so, I was delighted to observe that there were almost no scratches on the exterior parts.